cloudfoundry/bosh-bootloader/README.md

 ### Generic getting started guide

-1. Create the necessary IAAS user/account for bbl.
+1. Create the necessary IaaS user/account for bbl.

-1. `bbl up --iaas <MY IAAS>` with IAAS credentials as flags or environment variables.
+1. `bbl up --iaas <MY IaaS>` with IaaS credentials as flags or environment variables.

 1. `eval "$(bbl print-env)"` to target the director that you just created.

 1. `bosh ssh`, `bosh deploy` or `bosh env` should all just work with no further information needed from bbl.

-For detailed, IAAS specific instructions see your preferred IAAS's getting started guide:
+For detailed, IaaS specific instructions see your preferred IaaS's getting started guide:
 - [Azure - Getting Started](docs/getting-started-azure.md)
 - [GCP - Getting Started](docs/getting-started-gcp.md#creating-a-service-account)
 - [AWS - Getting Started](docs/getting-started-aws.md#creating-an-iam-user)